EMVrace/EMVrace.github.io/README.md

 ## Demonstrating the attacks

 To demonstrate how easy it is to exploit the vulnerabilities we found, we developed a proof-of-concept Android application.
-Our app implements [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on top of a [relay attack](https://en.wikipedia.org/wiki/Relay_attack) architecture, displayed below.
+Our app implements [man-in-the-middle (MITM)](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks on top of a [relay attack](https://en.wikipedia.org/wiki/Relay_attack) architecture, displayed below.
+The MITM attacks modify the terminal's commands and the card's responses before delivering them to the corresponding recipient.

 ![Image](relay_attack.png "Relay attack")

-The outermost devices are the real payment terminal (on the left) and the victim's contactless card (on the right).
+The outermost devices are the payment terminal (on the left) and the victim's contactless card (on the right).
 The phone near the payment terminal is the attacker's Card emulator device and the phone near the victim's card is the attacker's POS emulator device.
 The attacker's devices communicate with each other over WiFi, and with the terminal and the card over NFC.

-Our app does not require root privileges or any fancy hacks to Android and we have successfully used it on Pixel and Huawei devices.
+Our app does not require root privileges or any hacks to Android and we have successfully used it on Google Pixel and Huawei devices.

-### Bypassing the PIN for Visa cards
+### Bypassing the PIN

-This attack allows criminals to complete a purchase over the PIN-less limit with a victim's contactless card without knowing the card's PIN.
-The attack consists in a modification of a card-sourced data object --the *Card Transaction Qualifiers*-- before delivering it to the terminal.
+This attack allows criminals to complete a purchase over the PIN-less limit with a victim's Visa contactless card without knowing the card's PIN.
+The attack consists in a modification of a card-sourced data object --the Card Transaction Qualifiers-- before delivering it to the terminal.
 The modification instructs the terminal that:
-1. PIN verification is not required, and
+* PIN verification is not required, and
-1. the cardholder was verified on the consumer's device (e.g., a smartphone).
+* the cardholder was verified on the consumer's device (e.g., a smartphone).

 Technical details can be found in our paper and a video demonstration of the attack for a **200 CHF** transaction is given below.